 A. Insurance companies work to limit their liability in automobile accidents and collision cases.
 The less money insurance companies pay, the more profitable the insurance business.
 Therefore, insurers will offer quick settlements before an injured person can hire an attorney.
 The quick settlement typically undervalues the long-term physical, emotional and financial consequences of personal injury claims.
 Serious injuries can have life-long consequences, but once an injured party signs a release in exchange for a quick settlement, the injured party is prevented from coming back at a later time to obtain more money, even if the money is required for medical treatment.

 Q. How soon after I am injured do I have to file a lawsuit?

 A. A person must file their lawsuit before the statute of limitations expires, otherwise the person is barred from ever bringing their claim.
 The statute of limitations differs from state to state and from action to action.
 Consult this michigan injury lawyer to determine the applicable statute of limitations.

 Q. What should I bring with me when I meet with a lawyer?

 A. Bring anything that is relevant to the personal injury claim.
 Information about the identity of the driver of the other vehicle, the address, phone number and insurance information is important.
 Bring all polices of insurance you have for any vehicles in your family.
 Bring pictures of any injuries you have sustained.
 Bring copies of any and all medical records and bills in your possession.
-This information will allow a lawyer to more quickly assess your case.
+This information will allow an injury lawyer to more quickly assess your case.
 Do not worry if you do not have this information; a lawyer can obtain this information at a later date on your behalf.

 Q. What happens if a person dies before bringing their claim?